Menu

 Bottom Line

-An attractive gas fireplace with a price that's slightly lower than others on our list, making it the best deal.
+An attractive gas fireplace with a price that's slightly lower than others on our list, earning it our home improvement expert's recommendation.

 Pros

-With 22,000 Btu, a versatile 36-inch design, and a beautiful oak finish, you may be surprised that it comes at a slightly lower price than others in its class.
+With 22,000 BTUs, a versatile 36-inch design, and a beautiful finish, you may be surprised that this option comes at a slightly lower price than many others in its class.

 Cons